lorforlinux/docs.beagleboard.io/boards/beaglebone/ai-64/02-quick-start.rst

       * **USR3** turns on when the onboard eMMC is being accessed.
       * **USR4** is an activity indicator for WiFi.

-      1. A Booted System
+      8. A Booted System

          a.
 The board will have a mouse pointer appear on the screen as it enters the Linux boot step.
 You may have to move the physical mouse to get the mouse pointer to appear.
 The system can come up in the suspend mode with the monitor in a sleep mode.
          b.
 After a minute or two a login screen will appear.
 You do not have to do anything at this point.
          c.
 After a minute or two the desktop will appear.
-It should be similar to the one shown in :ref:`figure-16`.
+It should be similar to the one shown in the figure below.
 HOWEVER, it will change from one release to the next, so do not expect your system to look exactly like the one in the figure, but it will be very similar.
          d.
-And at this point you are ready to go! :ref:`figure-16` shows the desktop after booting.
+And at this point you are ready to go!
+The figure below shows the desktop after booting.

       .. figure:: media/ch03/xfce-desktop.*
          :width: 740px